Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 That's why it was such a valuable experience.

-Uh motivational, it's a great thing.
+It's a great thing.

 I know a lot of these people.

-Now we we have another soundbite here.
+We have another soundbite here.

-Let me let me find it.
+Let me find it.

-Let me take a break anyway, because it's that time.
+Let me take a break anyway because it's that time.

-Uh we will be right back.
+We will be right back.

 Ah, here it is.

-Count soundbite number seven.
+Soundbite number seven.

 Let's go ahead and go ahead and play it here.

-Um this is act uh Betty Liu, Bloomberg Television News.
+This is Betty Liu, Bloomberg Television News.

 Rush Limbaugh says his dismissal from a group trying to buy the St. Louis Rams was a result of his conservative politics.